lmccart/the-changing-room/README.md

   - `mkcert OCA2.local localhost`

 ## Repository Structure

+### Client
 * `areas/` holds all served files related to the 7 different areas of the installation.
   - `areas/js/shared.js` includes some helper functions that get used on multiple pages.
   - `areas/js/lib/` contains extra script files imported by the main area scripts.
+* `dist/` holds the served html/js/css files after they have been compiled by webpack.
+* `images/` should contain all images and videos (see Mac setup section for where to place files).
+* `sound/sounds/` contains the sound files played by either the server or client depending on soundType.
+* `static/` holds static files that get served directly to the client (data, txt, etc), but because it's copied in build, it does not hold large files (images, videos, audio).
+  - These files can be reached by URL in html, css, js `/static/filename`.
+  - `static/data/` holds all text and content data for installation.
+It does not include `all-eomtions.json` because this is used server-side only.
+  - Fonts are located in `static/fonts/` and are ignored by git, so you will need to add them

+### Server
+* `server.js` is the main server file.
+* `server-lights.js` is the main lights server file.
+* `server-fileUtils.js` is the main fileUtils file.
+* `sound/` contains the main sound server files.
+  * `sound/server-sound-*` are three different options for playing sound.
+See the README in the sound folder for more info.
+  * `sound/sounds/` contains the sound files played by either the server or client depending on soundType.

+### Utils
+* `colors/` holds utils for testing colors.
+* `install/` holds script files for installation boot. [multibrowse](https://github.com/foxxyz/multibrowse) is used to open full-screen browser windows over multiple monitor setups.
 * `logs/` holds all console and chat logs.
 Log files are rolled over daily. [log4js-node](https://github.com/log4js-node/log4js-node) handles the logging.
-* `install/` holds script files for installation boot. [multibrowse](https://github.com/foxxyz/multibrowse) is used to open full-screen browser windows over multiple monitor setups.
-* `dist/` holds the served html/js/css files after they have been compiled by webpack.
-* `static/` holds static files that get served directly (images, txt, etc).
-  - These files can be reached by URL in html, css, js `/static/filename`.
-  - Fonts are located in `static/fonts/` and are ignored by git, so you will need to add them (message sam if you need the link to the files)
-* `server.js` is the main server file
+* `photoshop/` holds util scripts for processing images.

 ## Overview
 * This software is designed to work without outside internet connection.
 Server and all clients will be on the same LAN.